Measures, Metrics, and Signals

 "We believe that a positive leading indicator will lead to a positive lagging indicator."

 Don't skip that bit.
 It is what protects you from getting lost in worrying about leading indicators that have no connection to what is actually important.
-This is the biggest trap I see for most leaders dealing with data.
+Ignoring this hypothesis mapping is the biggest trap I see for most leaders dealing with data.
 Don't fall for it.

-You can be the slowest teams in the company and be the most successful if you have the most significant impacts.
+You can be the slowest team in the company and still be the most successful if you have the greatest impact.

 Popular examples here are: